Do you know the science-power behind simple exercise?

 Personally, I want to go closer to the monk side.

-Choosing to do something is the single most powerful tool we have for navigating this complex world we’ve created.
+Choosing to do a task is the single most powerful tool we have for navigating this complex world we’ve created.

-If we choose something to master, the chosen task becomes a wonderful servant.
+If we choose a task to master, the chosen work becomes a wonderful servant.
 If we don’t, it will surely make us servants.

 “I know choice is important.
 I just don’t want to spend my life thinking about it.”

-“Many people in this world have much more to do with their precious time and mind than thinking about a single choice.
-We have to build roads, discover medicines, break world records, create amazing technologies, teach new generations, and establish new businesses,” she added.
+“Many people in this world have much more to do with their precious time and mind than just thinking about a single choice, does it make sense?
+We have to build tunnels and airports, invent drugs, create amazing technologies, teach new generations about computer and AI, and launch new businesses,” she added.

-I told her, “take time, pick one at a time and start doing.”
+I told her, “We have to take time, pick one at a time and start doing.”

-Here is one more example, from my personal experience, of how choice appears to us.
+Here is one example, from my personal experience, of how choice appears to us.

 Recently, I experienced some health issues in my body, and no doctors clearly diagnosed it so far and I chose to read about body, disease, and nutrition.